 Many women hook up hoping they’re the exception.
 You’re acting like you’re the exception if you think once he gets to know you, he’ll realize he wants to build a meaningful relationship with you.
 If this rings true for you, the best thing you can do is to act like the rule.

-The rule is this: Hooking Up may give you what you want in the moment, but it actually takes you further away from true and lasting love.
+The rule is this: Hooking up may give you what you want in the moment, but it actually takes you further away from true and lasting love.

-If what you want in the moment is to feel close to a guy, you can easily have that feeling because he’ll say the words you want hear — before and during physical intimacy— making you think he really likes you.
+If what you want at the moment is to feel close to a guy, you can easily have that feeling because he’ll say the words you want to hear — before and during physical intimacy— making you think he really likes you.
 Then when having sex, you may feel connected to him.
 But then reality sets in.

-What starts off as a feel good moment, leads to rarely hearing from him in between the times you get together.
+What starts off as a feel-good moment, leads to rarely hearing from him in between the times you get together.
 Or if you hear from him, your communication stays on the surface.
-If you long for something meaningful, and are hooking up because you haven’t met someone special yet, you’re “in the meantime” stage of love.
+If you long for something meaningful and are hooking up because you haven’t met someone special yet, you’re “in the meantime” stage of love.